Week 1 learning summary

 - Neil Selwyn has helped us to consider the importance of purpose as part of effective technology use.

 - The SAMR model has made us think about how frameworks and models can be helpful in navigating the tricky decisions about the effective use of education technologies.

 - Written and video case studies have provided examples of purposeful education technology implementation to support evidence-based teaching and learning.

 We’d love to hear about your learning online with the hashtag #FLEducationTech.

 If you’d like to extend your learning from this week, take a look at the suggested links and further reading available under ‘See also’ at the bottom of this page.

-When you’re ready, click the ‘Mark as complete’ button below and then select ‘Next’ to view what’s coming up in Week 2 of the course and how you can prepare.
+When you’re ready, click the ‘Mark as complete’ button below and we’ll look forward to seeing you next week.

 © Chartered College of Teaching